Show All Answers

 Unfortunately, in the Northeast and Midwest there are a number of lead service lines connecting older homes to water mains.
 If those pipes are exposed to corrosive water, or if water sits too long inside them, the lead could be released and may end up coming out of the tap.
 This appears to be the case in Flint, Michigan.

 No. Padre Dam has been monitoring the drinking water for lead since the EPA's Lead and Copper Rule (LCR) went into effect in 1991.
 Specific homes within our service area are selected for testing every three years per EPA LCR guidelines.
 Water samples are collected inside each selected residence at the tap so that the customer's plumbing is tested along with the service line delivering water to the house.
 There are minimal lead service lines within the Padre Dam service area and Padre Dam has never taken a sample with results exceeding the allowable level set by the EPA LCR.

 Padre Dam has a consistent record of either meeting or exceeding all state and federal drinking water regulations, which further highlights our commitment to providing our customers with exceptional quality drinking water.

 ***Enrollment in My Account means that you've committed to go paperless only.
-If you decide to also make payments through this program, your next step will be to create a Payment Profile***
+If you also decide to make payments through this program, your next step will be to create a Payment Profile.***